-The Rutgers Raritan River Consortium (R3C) is once again offering support for projects or research by faculty, staff and post-doctoral students that address Raritan River, basin and bay issues.
+The Rutgers Raritan River Consortium (R3C) is in the process of reviewing mini-grant applications for projects or research by faculty, staff and post-doctoral students that address Raritan River, basin and bay issues.
 The intent of the mini-grant program is to promote multidisciplinary collaboration by Rutgers faculty, staff and students to address water quality, public access, habitat and other sustainability concerns in the Raritan River region.
 A further purpose of the mini-grant program is to encourage Rutgers faculty, staff and students to partner with stakeholders from across the Raritan region to advance cooperative watershed planning for a healthier Raritan.

 Visit the the R3C Mini-grant Program Webpage to learn about past mini-grant recipients.